 Monitoring product during fermentation

-- Don't worry if the brine drops after the 7- to 10-day mark, by then you have created a safe environment and don't need to add more brine.
+- Don't worry if the brine drops after 7 to 10 days, by then you have created a safe environment and don't need to add more brine.

-Check it every few days to release the pressure from the gases that build up.
-Dispose floating pieces.
+- Check it every few days to release the pressure from the gases that build up.
+Dispose of floating pieces.

 - If sealed properly or using an airlock system, you don't have to skim the fine white film powder that forms on the surface.
 It's yeast and not harmful.
 The process works best when undistributed.